irozora/Backend_Practice/app/Improvement.md

 * Avoid negative searches with better indexes.
 * Avoid using SQL server cursor if possible.
 * When using SQL queries with SELECT, make sure to have the correct number of columns to avoid pulling off more data than needed.
+* Avoid using the keyword DISTINCT in SQL queries if possible.
+DISTINCT can cause extra operation which leads to the result of slowing all the queries down.

 2. As of writing data:
 * Use CASE instead of UPDATE in SQL query since UPDATE writes longer than CASE due to its logging.